1 Legal and regulatory framework

 - conclusion of an agreement with the competent authority and transfer of work programme obligations to future periods by amendment of the SUC.

-The grounds on which the competent authority may unilaterally terminate an SUL are listed in Articles 200.1 and 221.3 of the Code on Subsoil and Subsoil Use, which provide that exploration or mining licences are subject to revocation in the following cases:
+The grounds on which the competent authority may unilaterally terminate an SUL are listed in Articles 200.1 and 221.3 of the Subsoil Code, which provide that exploration or mining licences are subject to revocation in the following cases:

 - failure to obtain consent in case of a change of direct or indirect control over an SUR, if such transfer causes a threat to national security; or